vman/Site-Designs/README.md

 ### 4. Join site to a Hub site using a Site Design

-Using the `joinHubSite` action to join the current site to a Hub site on the tenant.
+Configure a Hub site on the tenant using the `Register-SPOHubSite` cmdlet and join the current site to a Hub site using the `joinHubSite` site design action

 ### 5. Sample SPFx solutions used to deploy from Site Designs